codyscode/project-lava/TestingEnvironment/README.md

 # Files in /Framework
 -The framework files are the files from /FrameworkMod
--Except for algorithm.h, Do not update /Framework files.
+-Except for algorithm.h, Do not update /Framework files only.
--Instead, update files in /FrameworkMod and move them here.
+-Instead, update files in /FrameworkMod and then move them to /Framework.